What is the PPMT Function?

 - VALUE! error – Occurs if any of the given arguments are non-numeric.

 - An error can arise if we forget to convert the interest rate or the number of periods to months or quarters when calculating monthly or quarterly payments.
-For the monthly rate, we need to divide annual rate by 12 and by 4 for the quarterly rate.
+For the monthly rate, we need to divide the annual rate by 12, or by 4 for the quarterly rate.